nealcaren/SOCI101/_sources/lessons/about.md

 # Introduction

 Each lesson page has the most important information you need to know for each week.
 Each page includes:
-* Learning outcomes
+* Learning outcomes for the lesson.
-* Link the relevant chapter videos
+* Links to the relevant book chapter and videos.
-* Links
+* Information on the week's film.
+* A list of weekly assignment and deadlines.

-Be sure to consult the schedule to know when we are doing which lesson.
+Be sure to consult the {doc}`..\syllabus\schedule` to know which lesson we are on!